 There are many different plugins that you can install, but here are the ones which we recommend:

-Backup Plugin: A WordPress Backup Plugin is a plugin that helps you create backup copies of your website.
+Backup Plugin: A WordPress Backup Plugin helps you create backup copies of your website.
 This way, if something goes wrong with your website, you can restore it to its previous state.

-SEO Plugin: A WordPress SEO Plugin is a plugin that helps you improve your website’s search engine rankings.
-It does this by optimizing your website for the search engines, adding metadata to your website, and improving your website’s readability.
+SEO Plugin: A WordPress SEO Plugin helps improve your website’s search engine rankings.
+It does this by optimizing your website for search engines, adding metadata to your website, and improving your website’s readability.

 Recommended Plugin: RankMath (paid).

-Google Analytics Plugin: A WordPress Analytics Plugin is a plugin that helps you track the number of visits your website receives, where your website’s visitors are coming from, and what pages they are visiting on your website.
+Google Analytics Plugin: A WordPress Analytics Plugin helps you track the number of visits your website receives, where your website’s visitors are coming from, and what pages they are visiting on your website.
 This way, you can track the effectiveness of your website’s marketing campaigns and make necessary changes to improve your website’s

-Cache Plugin: A WordPress Cache Plugin is a plugin that helps you speed up your website by caching your website’s pages and posts.
-This way, when someone visits your website, they will not have to wait for your website to generate the page they are looking for.
+Cache Plugin: A WordPress Cache Plugin speeds up your website by caching your website’s pages and posts.
+When someone visits your website, they will not have to wait for your website to generate the page they are looking for.
 Instead, they will be served a cached version of the page.

 Recommended Plugin: WP Rocket (paid).

-Page Builder Plugin: A WordPress Page Builder Plugin is a plugin that helps you create custom pages for your website.
+Page Builder Plugin: A WordPress Page Builder Plugin helps you create custom pages for your website.
 With a page builder plugin, you can create pages without knowing how to code.
 You can also create pages that look different from the standard WordPress template.

 Recommended Plugin: Thrive Architect (paid).

-Security Plugin: A WordPress Security Plugin is a plugin that helps you protect your website from hackers and malware.
+Security Plugin: A WordPress Security Plugin protects your website from hackers and malware.
 It does this by adding security features to your website, such as two-factor authentication and malware scanning.

 Recommended Plugin: Wordfence (free).

-Social Media Plugin: A WordPress Social Share Plugin is a plugin that helps you share your website’s content on social media platforms, such as Facebook, Twitter, and Instagram.
+Social Media Plugin: A WordPress Social Share Plugin helps you share your website’s content on social media platforms, such as Facebook, Twitter, and Instagram.
 It does this by adding social media buttons to your website’s pages and posts.

 Recommended Plugin: Easy Social Share Buttons (paid).

-Music Player Plugins: A WordPress Music Player Plugin is a plugin that helps you add a music player to your website.
+Music Player Plugins: A WordPress Music Player Plugin lets you add a music player to your website.
 With a music player plugin, you can play music on your website, create playlists, and sell music.

 Recommended Plugin: Gutenberg Audio Block (No Plugin Required).

-Audio Selling Plugins: A WordPress Audio Selling Plugin is a plugin that helps you sell music on your website.
-With an audio selling plugin, you can sell digital music files, physical CDs, and vinyl records.
+Audio Selling Plugins: A WordPress Audio Selling Plugin allows you to sell music on your website.
+With an audio-selling plugin, you can sell digital music files, physical CDs, and vinyl records.
 Some plugins let you truncate the audio so that your listeners can hear a portion of the audio for free and then they can purchase the full audio if they like what they hear.